Invarion/invarion-docs/docs/rapidplan/the-home-screen-and-starting-a-plan/auto-template.md

 ![Select_Location](./assets/Select_Location.png)

 - Once you have the road selected, mark out the start and end of your works.
-This is done by left clicking the first point for start of the works, then the second point for the end.
+This is done by **Left clicking** the first point for start of the works, then the second point for the end.

 ![Define_Location](./assets/Define_Location.png)